fsvreddit/hive-protect/README.md

 Allow domain detection and optional separate thresholds for posts and comments

-Allow replies to content without removing the content (options are now independent)
+Allow replies to content without removing the content (the two options are now independent of each other)

 ## Changes in 1.3